 His wonderful wife Ellie still lives in Ohio.
 The oldest son, Andy, passed away in 2021; Joe and Paul live in Ohio as well.
 Paul, the youngest son, and his wife Kim have been faithful, generous supporters of Eagle Wings Ministries for many years!

-When we started our Seattle Intertribal Alliance Church back in 1990, soon after I met Artist Everett Goenett.
-As our friendship grew, we were sitting and talking about how to effectively share Christ with Native People, and Everett suggested we could start a Native Artists' Co-op to help artists sell their artwork.
+After starting our Seattle Intertribal Alliance Church back in 1990, I soon met Tlingit Artist Everett Goenett.
+As our friendship grew, we were sitting and talking about how to effectively share Christ with Native People, and Everett suggested we start a Native Artists' Co-op to help artists sell their artwork.
 We did...and it took off!
 Everett named it, Hands of Creation, and within a few months we had over 100 consigning artists!
 We found space on Pier 70 on the downtown Seattle waterfront, renting two shop spaces for $150 a month.
-The co-op grew to over 1,000 consigners in a couple years' time, and tourists could watch artists carve and buy their artwork.
+The co-op grew to over 1,000 consignees in a couple years' time, and tourists could watch artists carve and buy their artwork.
 Hands of Creation continued from 1992 until 2002 (ending up on Pier 57).
-Sadly, Everett died battling cancer at too young an age: just in his early 30's; but he was a humble, loving Christian who came out of a challenging life of alcoholism, loss, and homelessness.
+Sadly, Everett died battling cancer too young, in 1994 (only 40 years old); but he was a humble, loving Christian who came out of a challenging life of alcoholism, loss, and homelessness.
 He credited Jesus Christ for the change in his life, and his gift of art that inspired many other Native artists.

 I met Randy through our Hands of Creation Artists' Co-op.